jzeyl/Ear-Measures/README.md

 3) a *.pp file from MeshLab outlining the perimeter of the footplate > 20 points
 4) a *.fcsv file outlining the perimeter of the round window with > 20 points 5)a *.fcsv file outlining the perimeter of the cochlear aqueduct with > 20 points

+Example input coordinates are in the 'Input' folder.

 The outputs are: